thabti/react-native-css/examples/README.md

   }
 }

-//You need to either style a text component or specify that a selector is a // text element using the :text pseudo selector.
+//You need to explicitly style a text component for text properties to apply text.someTextClass {
-.someTextClass:text {
   font-size:20px;
 }